Santorum blasts Romney on healthcare ahead of Ohio vote

 "This race is going to be close in Ohio, we are going to be outspent, but we've been outspent in every race so far," Santorum said.

-At a Republican dinner in Lima, Ohio, on Saturday night, Santorum acknowledged Romney had only backed a state-level healthcare mandate but said he was not impressed by the distinction.

-"I know that's a difference, but it's hardly a rallying cry for the nation," Santorum said.

-Romney gained momentum heading into Tuesday after a double-win over Santorum in Michigan and Arizona this week, but a Santorum victory in Ohio would turn the frequently shifting Republican race upside down again and ensure a long, drawn-out battle for the nomination.
+Romney gained a burst of momentum heading into Tuesday after a double-win over Santorum in Michigan and Arizona this week.
+But a Santorum win in Ohio would turn the frequently shifting Republican race upside down again and ensure a long, drawn-out battle for the nomination.

 Santorum told the Ohio crowd he was fighting Romney's "old-boy network, the insiders."
 He described himself as a "first-generation Italian American from a steel town in western Pennsylvania.
 We haven't had too many of those in the White House, it's about time we get one."